NoShowMo/TokyoRP/README.md

 **Types of Feedback We Welcome:**

-*   **🐛 Bug Reports:** Found something broken, glitchy, or not working as intended?
+*   **Bug Reports:** Found something broken, glitchy, or not working as intended?
-*   **💡 Feature Suggestions:** Have a great idea for a new feature, item, mechanic, event, or area?
+*   **Feature Suggestions:** Have a great idea for a new feature, item, mechanic, event, or area?
-*   **⚖️ Balancing Feedback:** Thoughts on the economy, job payouts, item prices, rules, etc.?
+*   **Balancing Feedback:** Thoughts on the economy, job payouts, item prices, rules, etc.?
-*   **🗺️ World/Map Issues:** Found an issue with the map build, a broken sign, or an area that needs improvement?
+*   **World/Map Issues:** Found an issue with the map build, a broken sign, or an area that needs improvement?
-*   **🤔 General Feedback:** Overall thoughts on gameplay, community, events, or the server experience.
+*   **General Feedback:** Overall thoughts on gameplay, community, events, or the server experience.

 ---